Skip to Content

 From Canmore, you only have a short 25-minute drive to Banff town.
 In Banff town, book yourself a hotel for a few nights as you’ll definitely need time to explore this vibrant mountain town!

-Visit Mt Norquay – The views from Mt Norquay are unlike any other.
+The views from Mt Norquay are unlike any other.
 In the summer, ride the sightseeing gondola and visit the restaurant at the top for a beer with a view.
-In the winter, you can’t miss hitting the slopes or testing out their famous tube park (fun for the whole family!)
+If you visit Banff in the winter, you can’t miss hitting the slopes or testing out their famous tube park (fun for the whole family!)
 If you buy the SkiBig3 Lift Ticket Mt Norquay is the third ski resort you’ll have access to.

-Banff Upper Hot Springs – For only a few dollars you can relax in Banff’s very own hot springs with mountain views.
-The hot springs can get busy though so I recommend going as soon as they open to avoid crowds!
+- Banff Upper Hot Springs – You can relax in Banff’s very own hot springs with mountain views.
+These are among the top hot springs in Alberta, meaning they can get pretty busy so it’s best to go first thing in the morning or the last hour before they close.

-Indulge in food and drinks – Banff has tons of tasty restaurants and bars.
-For beer, head to Baff Brewing Co.
+- Indulge in food and drinks – Banff has tons of tasty restaurants and bars.
+For beer, head to Banff Brewing Co.
 For a delicious meal with crafted cocktails, head to Parks Distillery.
-There are also some incredible cafes in Banff.
+Did you know that you can also join this food tour that explores the many different rooms inside the historic Fairmont Banff Springs Hotel?
+Food and drink pairings are included from 4 of the property’s high-end restaurants for $206 CAD.
+What a unique activity for foodies!

-Go hiking – The hiking trails in and around Banff are almost endless.
-Even in the winter, there are tons of epic hikes to challenge you.
+- Go hiking – The hiking trails in and around Banff are almost endless.
+In the summer in Banff, conquer difficult summits.
+But even in the winter, there are tons of epic hikes to challenge you.
+Hiking is one of the best free things to do in Banff.

 Where to stay in Banff:

-There are lots of amazing hotels to choose from in Banff town.
+There are lots of hotels to choose from in downtown Banff.
 My personal favorite is Moose Hotel & Suites which has a great location, is reasonably priced, and has all the amenities you could want including two rooftop hot tubs.

-If you’re on a tight budget, consider checking out King Edward Hotel.
-It is easily the most affordable place to stay.
+If you’re on a tight budget, consider checking out High Country Inn.
+It quite possibly could be the most affordable place to stay.
 Plus, it is located right in town on Banff Ave!

 And for a little luxury, the Rimrock Resort Hotel is a must!
 With an onsite spa, balconies with amazing views, as well as a restaurant and bar this hotel is a must!
 Plus, it is located a couple of minutes from town in a quieter location.